scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 5. Click Replace All

 ##Updates
-Master - Fixed an issue with the agent survey that could occur when a post chat survey did not have an agent tied to it.
+Master - Fixed an issue when the chat line text is blank, the parser would not parse it.

 * Version 1.0
  * Initial Release